Randkhalid/PacMen/README.md

 <img class="img-fluid" src="https://media.giphy.com/media/DOrchfDaO8OzqQBoCp/giphy.gif" alt="" />
                         </div>

-By clicking **"Make Pacman"** this will creat pacmen as many as you want.
+By clicking **"Make Pacman"** will create pacmen as many as you want.

 By clicking **"start game"** they will start jump and bouncing all around the screen.